hadley/adv-r/Function-operators.md

 ### Useful behavioural FOs

-Implementing `delay_by` is straightforward, and follows the same basic template for all FOs:
+Implementing `delay_by` is straightforward, and follows the same basic template that we'll see for the majority of FOs in this chapter:

 ```r